tbarker2001/agile-computing-gp/README.md

 If you want to interact with the database server through the command line (e.g. manually adding entries, altering schema, listing data), you can open a new terminal and simply use the command **mongo** to load a shell through which you can send commands.

 Additionally, if you'd prefer, you can run **nodemon task-management-site** instead of just npm start to automatically restart the web server whenever you make changes.

-## Todo
-- Finish porting existing database code to use mongoose (which let's us more easily embed database documents within one another)
-- Work out a proper document-based schema now that we're using mongodb